armytag/langs/qathebo/lexicon/lexember2024.md

 Whose shoes are putting yourself in; whose eyes are you looking through?
 Is it a close friend you’re going through a rough patch with, or is it a dependent family member like a child or aging parent?
 What needs do you now recognise in them and yourself?

 Tell us about the empathy you built today!

+# Day 18 -- EATING HEARTY

+## Prompt

+Today we’d like you to have something nutritious to eat!
+Something that’s really going to fuel your body and heart and keep you warm!

+What is hearty to you?
+Does it involve meat?
+Beans?
+Is it a simmered stew full of tubers or is it something roasted in the oven?
+Is it even possible to define what it means for a dish to be hearty…?

+Tell us about what you strengthened yourself with today!